Oral thrush (oral candidiasis)

 Oral thrush usually occurs as a result of illnesses or as a side effect of a treatment.
 A fungal infection is often a complication resulting from cancer treatment, in particular.
 Chemotherapy can cause the mucous membranes to be attacked and the immune system weakened – this makes it easier for the fungus to spread.
 Radiotherapy in the head/neck area also increases the risk.
 The risk of getting a fungal infection increases with the intensity of the treatment.

 But other factors can favor oral thrush, too.
 These include, for example, dentures, diabetes mellitus and certain medications such as broad-spectrum antibiotics that are administered over several weeks.
-A fungal infection will occur more quickly when the body and its defenses are weakened.
+It can become easier for a fungal mouth infection to occur when the body and immune system are weakened.
 This is the case with people with HIV/AIDS, for instance.
 Care recipients who are generally weak, who do not eat or drink much, or require artificial feeding, are at particular risk.

 How can oral thrush be prevented?